 Payments are accepted in sterling – sorry no cheques or debit/credit cards – on the day or by PayPal.

 Fees do not include entrance to Gainsborough Old Hall (around £7 per person) or the customary small gratuity that every visitor is expected to leave at each church for its unlocking and upkeep.

 Please note that tours normally only run on weekdays.

 For those interested in their Mayflower family history, there are other sites around the Mayflower Trail of genealogical interest.

-For Bradfords, why not visit Tickhill near Doncaster, where our Pilgrim’s great grandfather, Robert, lived and farmed and Arksey where this Bradford family strand originated.
+For Bradfords, why not visit Tickhill near Doncaster, where our Pilgrim’s great-grandfather, Robert, once lived and farmed, and Arksey where this Bradford family strand originated.